Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information at finite temperatures

 \section{Results: Entanglement and mutual information at finite temperatures}

-In tunnel-coupled Luttinger liquids, the low-energy Hamiltonian separates into symmetric ($+$) and antisymmetric sectors ($-$).
-The system is thus described by a two-species bosonic theory comprising a massless symmetric mode and a massive antisymmetric mode.
+Since the low-energy Hamiltonian separates into symmetric ($+$) and antisymmetric sectors ($-$), the system is described by a two-species bosonic theory comprising a massless symmetric mode and a massive antisymmetric mode.
 Assuming Neumann boundary conditions, we use Bogoliubov transformation \cite{petrov2003bose, whitlock2003relative, mora2003extension, rauer2018recurrences} to expand the phase and density fluctuations in terms of bosonic creation and annihilation operators $\hat{b}_k^{\pm}$ in the two sectors